Northern rockhopper penguin: Taxonomy

 The rockhopper penguins have been considered to consist of two species, northern and southern rockhopper penguin, since research published in 2006 demonstrated morphological, vocal, and genetic differences between the two populations.
-Molecular datings suggest that the genetic divergence with the southern rockhopper penguin may have been caused by a vicariant event caused by a shift in the position of the Subtropical Front during the mid-Pleistocene climate transition.
+The latter species was itself later split into the eastern rockhopper penguin and the western rockhopper penguin.
+Molecular datings suggest that the genetic divergence between the northern and the two southern species of rockhopper penguin may have been caused by a vicariant event caused by a shift in the position of the Subtropical Front during the mid-Pleistocene climate transition.

 Analysis of a part of a mitochondrial control region from a northern rockhopper penguin found on the Kerguelen Islands showed that it may have come from Gough Island, 6,000 km away, and that the southern and northern rockhoppers are genetically separate, though some individuals may disperse from their breeding colonies.
-Many taxonomists have yet to recognize the split, although some are beginning to do so.
+Northern rockhopper penguin is now widely recognized as a distinct species.

 Distribution and habitat

 More than 99% of northern rockhoppers breed during late spring or early summer on Tristan da Cunha and Gough Island in the south Atlantic Ocean.
 Breeding colonies are also found on the French Southern and Antarctic Lands of Amsterdam Island and St Paul Island.

 It is very rare for the bird to make landfall on the Australian continent, but in 2006, a northern rockhopper was sighted at Robe, South Australia, and in July 2023 a very underweight northern rockhopper was found at Goolwa beach in South Australia.